The West Coast

 Many West Coasters are engaged in primary industries such as mining, timber production and farming, while the magnificent environment offers many outdoor recreational activities for locals and thousands of international tourists.

-Learning is centred at Grey Base Hospital.
-This facility is a secondary referral centre that provides a full range of services (with the exception of Intensive Care) with approximately 100 beds.
+Learning is centred at Te Nikau Hospital.
+This facility is a secondary referral centre that provides a full range of services (except for Intensive Care) with approximately 100 beds.
 Tertiary services are provided on an outpatient basis by visiting consultants.

-There is a large General Practice component during the year, with placements at both Greymouth and South Westland practices.
-There are also placements in public health and community services in Greymouth.
+There is a large General Practice component during the year, with placements in Te Nikau’s Integrated Family Health Centre as well as local private practice.
+There are also placements in Westport throughout the year.

 We encourage immersion in the health care system as much as possible, with self-directed and spontaneous learning experiences arising from the patients that present, and the relationships that students form with the multidisciplinary team.
 Accompanying the patient through their journey is seen as a key element to learning in Greymouth.